 My first visit to the Louis Vuitton Foundation which opened in 2014, blew my socks off!
 Literally.
 The stunning building, designed by American architect Frank Gehry, is bathed in light and shaped like sails billowing across the water or perhaps a ship’s hull.
 “I dream of designing a magnificent vessel for Paris that symbolizes France’s profound cultural vocation,” Frank Gehry said.
 And then he built it.

-Leave yourself ample time to explore and view the unique building of glass and steel from the exterior as well.
+Leave yourself ample time to explore this best museum in Paris.
 Situated in the Bois de Boulogne, not too far from the lovely Parc de Bagatelle, be sure to visit one of the terraces and marvel at the views.

 This Paris museum’s website: Fondation Louis Vuitton